Badarpur, Assam Assembly constituency

-Badarpur Assembly constituency is one of the 126 constituencies of the Legislative Assembly of Assam state in northeastern India.
+Badarpur Assembly constituency was one of the 126 constituencies of the Legislative Assembly of Assam state in northeastern India.
+This constituency was abolished in 2023.

-Badarpur (constituency number 5) is one of the 5 constituencies located in Barak Valley of Karimganj district.
-Badarpur is part of the Karimganj Lok Sabha constituency along with 7 other assembly segments, namely Patharkandi, Karimganj North, Karimganj South, Ratabari in Karimganj district, Hailakandi, Katlichera and Algapur in Hailakandi district.
+Badarpur (constituency number 5) was one of the 5 constituencies located in Barak Valley of Karimganj district.
+Badarpur was part of the Karimganj Lok Sabha constituency along with 7 other assembly segments, namely Patharkandi, Karimganj North, Karimganj South, Ratabari in Karimganj district, Hailakandi, Katlichera and Algapur in Hailakandi district.